About WCSI

 Research:

-WCSI 2.0 is amalgamating the work of Dr. Jean Watson to sustain the robustness of the Institute and Caring Science for the future.
-Legacy work consists of creating a 'holding space' to gather, develop and support the global community of Caring Science and foci in Caritas Praxis, Research, and Education strands in a coherent manner.
-This will enable Caring Science philosophy, values, theory and practices to develop and grow, ensuring Watson Caring Science Institute will continue to carry out its original mission, programs, and purpose now, and into the future.
+WCSI 2.0 is amalgamating the work of Dr. Jean Watson to sustain the robustness of the Institute and Watson's Caring Science for the future.
+Legacy and leadership work consists of creating a 'holding space' to gather, develop and support the global community of caring science and foci in Caritas Praxis, Research, and Education strands in a coherent manner.
+This will enable Watson's Caring Science philosophy, values, theory and practices to develop and grow, ensuring Watson Caring Science Institute will continue to carry out its original mission, programs, and purpose now, and into the future.